andrew-plowright/family_trees/README.md

 #### 3) Relative generations

-The GEDCOM files do not specify generations.
+The raw GEDCOM files do not specify generations.
 An "initial" set of generations are calculated from a specified individual.

 #### 4) Initial positions